-Family Therapy and Counseling – Therapists and Counselors in Bristol, Tennessee
+Family Therapy and Counseling – Therapists and Counselors in Bristol, VA

 In the ideal situation, the people in our families provide us with support and strength, and these are the individuals we feel the closest to and most comfortable with.
 It is from our families that we learn how to communicate and cope, get our outlook on life and cultivate the expectations we have of other people.
 The family is where we first learn how to give and receive love.

 While families deal with problems every now and then, sometimes the problems are more severe.
 Not all families meet ideal expectations, and many families live with stress, anger and feelings of detachment from one another.
 Sometimes behavioral and mental health issues, as well as stressful events, cause problems in families.